Lee Hishammuddin Allen and Gledhill

 What restrictions apply to the international transfer of personal data / information?

-Notwithstanding this, the PDPA provides for certain circumstances where a data user may transfer personal data to a place outside Malaysia.
+Notwithstanding the above, the PDPA provides for certain circumstances where a data controller may transfer personal data to a place outside Malaysia.
 These circumstances are:

 • The data subject consents to the transfer.

-• The transfer is necessary for the performance of a contract between the data subject and the data user.
+• The transfer is necessary for the performance of a contract between the data subject and the data controller.

 • The transfer is for the purpose of legal proceedings or for the purpose of obtaining legal advice or for establishing, exercising, or defending legal rights.

-• The data user has reasonable grounds to believe that:
+• The data controller has reasonable grounds to believe that:

 • the transfer is to avoid or mitigate adverse action against a data subject;